erbodega/MyBB-Portal-News-Preview/README.md

 # Description
 This mod will cut every news over your portal after the first image (so you must include an image using the img bbcode [img]sample.png[/img] in every news).

-This mod also require a modification to the img bbcode, to be sure to not cut the news after a smile.
+This mod also require a modification to the img bbcode, to be sure to not cut the news after other images (like a smile).

 The Modification to img BBcode also include a function to use an alternative image if the original link is broken.